iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 * Button 2 (🔆) and Button 3 (🔅) act as a switch level (0 - 100%)
 * Battery report: %
 * Health status: online / offline
-* Directly control Zigbee devices: On/Off and Brightness
+* Directly control Zigbee devices: On/Off, Brightness and Scenes

 #### Known Issues